There’s no such thing as SCCM Best Practice. Every company, every IT department, and every computer configuration is unique.

 The most obvious SCCM Best Practice: Don’t use a CAS.
 You’ll see this advice everywhere… and it’s true.
 Don’t use it.
 Just don’t.

 When the Central Administration Site was introduced back in SCCM 2012 SP1 there was no concept of a preferred site system.
 If you had to manage

 But now that new client management options were introduced in the later SCCM version, this is not needed anymore.

 A Central Administration Site may be needed in specific scenarios.
 If you need to manage more than 175 000 clients or need more than 250 distribution points and you’re still unsure or don’t know what you’re doing, please ask for external help!

-In most scenario, co-locate your SQL installation on your SCCM Primary Server.
+In most scenarios, co-locate your SQL installation on your SCCM Primary Server.
 This is always debatable and often an unpopular topic among Database Administrators.
-DBA likes to have control and centralized databases as much as possible, however, co-location ensures better performance of
+DBA likes to have control and centralized databases as much as possible, however, co-location ensures better performance of your SCCM server.

 SQL Configuration and Maintenance

 Read and understand the basics of SQL configuration.
 Disk configuration and proper memory management can make a huge difference in your SCCM server performance.
-Don’t be shy to ask help to your DBA, SCCM is based on SQL technology and SQL best practices applies.
+Don’t be shy to ask for help to your DBA, SCCM is based on SQL technology and SQL best practices apply.

 Also, make sure to defragment indexes on your SQL SCCM database on a regular basis.
 Fragmented indexes can make your application slow down significantly.